mautic/user-documentation/docs/overview/overview.rst

 The Mautic platform helps you create a strong marketing strategy for your business.
 With Mautic, you can:

-- Connect with your Contacts over Channels like Emails, Text Messages, Social media, and Focus Items.
+- Connect with your Contacts over Channels like Emails, Text Messages, Social Media, and Focus Items.

   - Segment your Contacts based on business requirements and personalize your marketing strategy for each Segment.
   - Create personalized Campaigns to engage with your Contacts.